bleaktwig/yuadrem-wiki/docs/geography/fractured_lands.md

 Its inhabitants, the treb gats and the cursed umans are perhaps the best examples of this.

 The sands become blacker the more you approach the spire, the largest mountain in Yuadrem.
-The et city of Jan'krug stands atop it, where the ritual that caused the Schism took place.
+The et city of Jan'krug stands atop it, where the ritual that caused [The Schism](../history.md#war-of-spring) took place.
 A long chasm divides the eastern region of the Dead Sea, remnants of the passage of the breathing island, Cabb Goem-Rlamesh.
 Surrounded by hill, mountain, and river, the desert naturally prohibits passage to it, almost as if it's protecting a twisted secret.